 5 Smith-McDowell House MuseumAshevilleSee on map

-Known as Asheville’s first mansion, The Smith-McDowell House was built by wealthy businessman James McConnell Smith in 1840 and later landscaped by the Olmstead Brothers.
-It also served as home to mayors, a Civil War major, and friends of the Vanderbilts’.
-In addition to touring the 3-level English-style mansion and its gardens, you can see exhibits and take part in a variety of educational programs throughout the year.
+Known as Asheville’s first mansion, The Smith-McDowell House was built by wealthy businessman James McConnell Smith in 1840 and later landscaped by the Olmsted Brothers.
+It also served as home to mayors, a Civil War major and friends of the Vanderbilts'.
+In addition to touring the three-level English-style mansion and its gardens, you can see exhibits and take part in a variety of educational programs throughout the year.

 6 BiltmoreAshevilleSee on map

-The 6-year construction of Biltmore, home of 19th-century industrialist George Washington Vanderbilt, was completed in 1895.
+The six-year construction of Biltmore, home of 19th-century industrialist George Washington Vanderbilt, was completed in 1895.
 Its gardens were created by Frederick Law Olmsted, designer of New York’s Central Park.
 Today you can explore Vanderbilt’s opulent 250-room French Renaissance chateau, ornately decorated with priceless antiques, conversation pieces such as Napoleon’s chess set, and artworks by Renoir and other masters, as well as its manicured gardens.
-Visiting this “largest home in America” can include seeing The Biltmore Legacy exhibition, going to the Outdoor Adventure Center, or enjoying activities and entertainment at Antler Hill Village & Winery.
+Visiting this “Largest Home in America” can include seeing The Biltmore Legacy exhibition, going to the Outdoor Adventure Center, or enjoying activities and entertainment at Antler Hill Village & Winery.

 7 Allison-Deaver House